-The three ICOS stations in The Netherlands comprise one Ecosystem flux station and two Atmosphere stations with established long-records.
-Together they serve as anchor points in the European network, covering the greenhouse gas exchange of a characteristic forest type as well as concentration fields that represent a region wider than the Netherlands.
-At the same time, they are key stations in the country-wide Ruisdael Observatory focused on both greenhouse gas budgets, cloud formation, extreme weather and air pollution.
-ICOS Netherlands also plays an important role in the Carbon Portal, providing a multitude of data services for all of Europe.
+The three ICOS stations in The Netherlands comprise one Ecosystem flux station and two Atmosphere stations with established long records.
+Together, they serve as anchor points in the European network, covering the greenhouse gas exchange of a characteristic forest type as well as concentration fields that represent a region wider than the Netherlands.
+At the same time, they are key stations in the country-wide Ruisdael Observatory focused on greenhouse gas budgets, cloud formation, extreme weather and air pollution.